Docs Menu

 To complete the upgrade:

-1. Issue the following commands to move the old init files:
+1. Replace the <old-version> placeholder and run the following commands to move the old init files:

-2. Issue the following commands to symbolically link the Ops Manager files to their init files:
+2. Run the following commands to symbolically link the Ops Manager files to their init files:

 sudo ln -s /opt/mongodb/mms/bin/mongodb-mms /etc/init.d/mongodb-mms